 Water control devices (e.g., pond levelers) are systems that allow the passage of water through a beaver dam.
-The devices could be used in situations where the presence of a beaver pond is desired but it is necessary to manage the level of water in the pond.
-Various types of water control devices have been described (Arner 1964, Roblee 1983, Roblee 1984, Laramie and Knowles 1985, Miller and Yarrow 1994, Wood et al. 1994, Lisle 1996, Organ et al. 1996, Brown and Brown 1999, Lisle 1999, Brown et al. 2001, Close 2003, Lisle 2003, Simon 2006, Spock 2006, Taylor and Singleton 2014).
+The devices could be used in situations where the presence of impounded water is desired but it is necessary to manage the level of water in the pond.
+Various types of water control devices have been described (Arner 1964, Roblee 1984, Laramie and Knowles 1985, Miller and Yarrow 1994, Wood et al. 1994, Lisle 1996, Organ et al. 1996, Brown and Brown 1999, Lisle 1999, Brown et al. 2001, Close 2003, Lisle 2003, Simon 2006, Spock 2006, Taylor and Singleton 2014).
+Water control devices such as the corrugated plastic drainage tubing (Roblee 1984), the T-culvert guard (Roblee 1987), wire mesh culvert (Roblee 1983), and the Clemson beaver pond leveler (Miller and Yarrow 1994) can sometimes be used to control the water in beaver impoundment to desirable levels that do not cause damage.
 Taylor and Singleton (2014) provide a comprehensive summary of the evolution of flow devices to reduce flooding by beaver.
 The devices generally involve the use of one or more pipes installed through the beaver dam to increase the flow of water through the dam.
 Height and placement of pipes can be adjusted to achieve the desired water level in the beaver pond.
 Beaver generally only check the dam for leaks, so, when site conditions permit, the inlet of the pipe is placed away from the dam to make the source of the water flow more difficult to detect and decrease the likelihood that beaver will attempt to plug the device.
 To minimize the sound/sensation of water movement and the associated beaver damming behavior, the end of the pipe may be capped with a series of holes or notches cut in the pipe, which allows water to flow into the pipe.
 Holes and notches may be placed on the underside of the pipe to reduce the sound of water movement.
 Alternatively, 90-degree elbow joints can be placed facing downward on the upstream end of the pipes to prevent the noise of running water and attracting beaver.
 A protective cage can be placed around the upstream end of the inlet pipe to prevent beaver from blocking the pipe and to reduce problems with debris blocking the pipe.
-As noted above, water control systems can be combined with exclusion devices to prevent beaver from blocking culverts while still maintaining a beaver pond at an acceptable level.
+As noted above, water control systems can be combined with exclusion devices to prevent beaver from blocking culverts while still maintaining a water impoundment at an acceptable level.